 The Curricular Committee on Archaeology at Oberlin is comprised of faculty members representing disciplines related to the field of archaeology.
-Members of the Curricular Committee on Archaeology for 2009 - 2010 are Susan Kane, art, chair, autumn; Karla Hubbard, geology; Amy Margaris, anthropology; and Jack Glazier, anthropology, chair, spring.
+Members of the Curricular Committee on Archaeology are Susan Kane, art, chair, fall; Karla Hubbard, geology; Amy Margaris, anthropology; and Jack Glazier, anthropology, chair, spring.

 The archaeological studies major is interdisciplinary in several respects:

 - It requires students, regardless of their specific interests, to become acquainted with a range of different archaeological research perspectives, as represented by courses in anthropology, art, classics, and religion.

 - It permits students to explore the interrelations between archaeology and science in a manner consistent with current trends in both study and research.